Surveys & Experimental Studies

 Analysis Group offers well-designed, thoughtfully analyzed market research and surveys that provide insights in litigation and corporate decision making.
 We use data from structured, quantitative market research methods and experimental studies – such as conjoint analysis, maximum-difference scaling, and test/control experiments – to isolate factors that may be relevant in the determination of damages in numerous types of litigation, as well as for making pricing and product strategy decisions.

-We draw on diverse experience in market research and economic analysis, and often use epidemiology, biostatistics, and health economics outcomes research as well.
+We draw on diverse experience in market research and economic analysis, and often on our expertise in epidemiology, biostatistics, data science, and health economics outcomes research as well.
 Our experts have published numerous studies related to surveys and experimental studies, including in leading peer-reviewed journals.

 Research and survey methods can provide information on: